Brixton concert crush venue to remain closed for three months

 - Published

-The Brixton 02 Academy is to remain closed for a further three months after two people died when they were crushed at a concert.
+The Brixton 02 Academy is to remain closed for a further three months after two people died following a crush during a concert at the London venue.

-Afro-pop singer Asake's gig was cut short when a large number of people tried to enter the foyer of the south London venue on 15 December last year.
+Afro-pop singer Asake's gig was cut short when a large number of people tried to enter the foyer of the building on 15 December last year.

-Rebecca Ikumelo and Gaby Hutchinson were fatally injured in the crush.
+Rebecca Ikumelo and Gaby Hutchinson were fatally injured in the incident.

-Academy Music Group, which runs the venue, said it would remain closed while the investigation continues.
+Academy Music Group (AGM), which runs the venue, said it would stay closed while several investigations continue.

 The venue's licence had previously been suspended by Lambeth Council until 16 January.